-I am a Ph.D. candidate in the Department of Political Science at Northwestern University and will be a National Fellow at the University of Virginia's Jefferson Scholars Foundation (formerly the Miller Center National Fellowship) during the 2018-2019 academic year.
+I am a Ph.D. candidate in the Department of Political Science at Northwestern University and, during the 2018-2019 academic year, a National Fellow at the University of Virginia's Jefferson Scholars Foundation (formerly the Miller Center National Fellowship).
 I specialize in American politics and political methodology.
 My research broadly focuses on understanding and explaining political power in the U.S. It engages with interest groups and political parties, social identity and political ideology, the U.S. presidency, inequality and representation, and American political development.

 My dissertation uses the case of the National Rifle Association to identify and explain a previously underappreciated source of interest group power.
 In addition to my dissertation, I am the co-author (with Benjamin Page and Jason Seawright) of Billionaires and Stealth Politics, a forthcoming book that details the political preferences and behavior of U.S. billionaires.